 Fresh seafood, local beers and one last Bloody Mary was the perfect way to say goodbye, and helped us stave off any tears for just a bit longer.
 After, we strolled along Jefferson Street toward Fisherman’s Wharf and Pier 39, but after the romantic screamed in the face of a crazy man who jumped out from “hiding” behind two tree branches, we decided it was probably time to call it quits and head back, grab our bags, and try not to weep as we said goodbye.

 Where to play // On our way back from Napa, we realized that, though we had given ourselves an amazing intro to the food and wine scene in San Francisco, we hadn’t really seen any of the touristy stuff!
-Cameras in hand, we vowed to swing by a scenic overlook for perfect views of the GGB, stop by and search for Uncle Jesse near the Painted Ladies, drive down Lombard Street, and take in views of Alcatraz.
+Cameras in hand, we vowed to swing by a scenic overlook for perfect views of the GGB.
+We searched for Uncle Jesse near the Painted Ladies, and drove down Lombard Street.
+Plus, we threw in some views of Alcatraz.
 (True story: almost just typed Azkaban).

 Between this mini tour and our photoshoot in Nob Hill, we managed to pack in a whole lot of San Francisco in fairly little time!
 Though city driving is never that enjoyable, it proved itself to be the best way to cram in as much as we could without having to deal with public transit.
 Not that the trolleys aren’t adorable, but, you know.
 Wedging ourselves in the armpits of other travelers sounded less fun than spreading out in a rental car and stopping for pics as we saw fit.
 Can you blame us?